📅 Published on March 16, 2024 | 🕒 Last updated on March 4, 2026

 The iris has two layers: one at the front with pigment that gives it color and one underneath with muscles.[4]

-There are two main muscles: the sphincter pupillae, which makes the pupil smaller by squeezing it, and the dilator pupillae, which makes it bigger by pulling the iris apart.
+Two main muscles govern pupil size: the sphincter pupillae, which constricts the pupil by circular contraction, and the dilator pupillae, which dilates the pupil by radial contraction.[4][5]

 The iris adjusts the size of your pupil.[4]
 When it is wider, more light gets in, and when it is narrower, less light gets in.[4]
 It helps you see better in different lighting conditions, like going from bright sunlight to indoors.[5]